ozsharfr/ice_breaker/README.md

 The first step is to configure all the LLMs that you would like to route through the LLM Gateway.
 This can be done with the `model-config.yaml` file as shown below.

 This config file configures models from OpenAI, Bedrock, and Ollama to be routed through the LLM Gateway.
-It also configures caching with Redis, tracing with Langfuse, and PII masking with Presidio to be applied to all the LLMs configured.
+It also configures caching with Redis and tracing with Langfuse.

 ### Sample configuration for LiteLLM